Posts tagged #writing

 • The audience for text is stagnant and skews older, while the audience for video continues to expand while getting younger.

 Being a book author has a lot more cachet attached to it than being a blogger.
-I’ve been both, and for me, blogging and engaging with an audience online is way more fun and fulfilling than having a book with my name on it sitting on a shelf.
+I’ve been both, and for me, engaging with an audience online is way more fun and fulfilling than having a book with my name on it sitting on a shelf.

 Smashing the butterfly.